 - have a recent history of violence, arson or sexual offences, or a serious criminal record

 This is because people who offer their spare rooms to Nightstop schemes wouldn’t be able to provide the extra support you may need.
-If you are in this situation, get advice.
+If you are in this situation, get help.
 There may be a specialist hostel that can help you and you might be entitled to accommodation and support from the council.